List of plants, alphabetical by common name:

-An annual weed growing 4-20 inches tall.
+Shepherd’s Purse is an annual weed growing 4-20 inches tall.
 The flowers are small and white, with six stamens and four petals arranged as a cross.
 Triangular, two-parted seed pods, measuring 5-8 millimeters long, inspired the plant’s common name as they resemble the purses of medieval shepherds.

 - Bleeding and wounds, nosebleeds

 - Stress-induced ulcers, cramps